bombchus/z64-music-wiki/docs/advanced/tuning.md

     With a sample rate of 64000 Hz, twice the master sample rate, and tuned to the root key without any form of sample rate correction the sample will end up playing at half the note speed it should play therefore causing the pitch to be too low.

 The reason a sample with a sample rate of 64000 Hz will play at half the note speed when played back in-game is because it has twice the amount of samples per second, and vice versa for a sample with a sample rate of 16000 Hz as it has half the samples per second, so this means that the samples will take a longer or shorter amount of time to finish when played back at the master sample rate.
-With sample rate correction you increase or decrease the sample's note speed so that it matches the expected note speed of a sample at 32000 Hz.
+With sample rate correction the sample's note speed is increased or decreased so that it matches the expected note speed of a sample at 32000 Hz.

 -----